Ottawa Citizen: History

+The Citizen published its last Sunday edition on July 15, 2012.
+This move meant 20 fewer newsroom jobs, and was part of a series of changes made by Postmedia.
+The Citizen stopped producing a print edition on Mondays as of 17 October 2022, due to the costs of printing and delivery, but it continued to publish a digital Monday edition.

 The pre-2014 logo depicted the top of the Peace Tower of Canada's Parliament Buildings in Ottawa.
 In 2014, the newspaper adopted a new logo showing the paper's name over an outline of the Peace Tower roof on a green background.

 Circulation

-The Ottawa Citizens circulation in 2009 was 123,856 copies daily.

-Its circulation dropped by percent to 91,796 in 2015.

-In Spring 2022, the Ottawa Citizens unduplicated print and digital average weekday audience was 231,000, and its unduplicated average weekly audience was 490,000.
+In Spring 2022, the Ottawa Citizens unduplicated print and digital average weekday (Monday to Friday) audience was 231,000 and its unduplicated average weekly (Monday to Friday and Saturday and Sunday) audience was 490,000.